Adding Custom Items with the Unreal Editor

 • Description: This is an example item.

-These four entries do not have to match the names of your objects, they are used to determine the text used in the research catalog and tooltips in-game.
+These four entries do not have to match the names of your objects, they are only used to determine the text used in the research catalog and tooltips in-game.

 Linking ItemType and BP together

-Now open the ExampleItem_BP yet again, and click on ItemComponent.
+Now, open the ExampleItem_BP yet again, and click on ItemComponent.

 Cooking the Mod